mobindustry/calendar-from-scratch/README.md

 So, in CalendarFragment I created obtainHolidays method, that queried Enrico and deserialized it to list of HolidayModel objects, that I created (I'm not providing more details since this is not related to calendar creation.
 You can see details in sample app code).

-Next, via setter-method I put obtained holidays to pager adapter, which are then used during creating a SlidingMonthFragment - I put into month's fragment only holidays for that month.
+Next, via setter-method I put obtained holidays to pager adapter, which are then used during creating a MonthFragment - I put into month's fragment only holidays for that month.

-In SlidingMonthFragment I need to process that data to use it in grid.
+In MonthFragment I need to process that data to use it in grid.
-First, in GridCellModel I added holiday field of HolidayModel type.
+First, in DayModel I added holiday field of HolidayModel type.
 Next, changed second for loop in initiateCellArray:

 ```java